KyberNetwork/developer-portal/docs/home-staking.md

 ---
 **Notes:**
 - Delegated stakes to `staker` are not forwarded to `delegatedAddress`. `staker` is still responsible for voting on behalf of all stakes delegated to him.
-- This function is used by the DAO for calculation the reward percentage and distribution, and should be used by pool masters for the same purpose.

 #### Example
 Obtain staker's information (of address `0x12340000000000000000000000000000deadbeef`) at epoch 5.